In April of 2017, Amazon Founder and Chief Executive Officer Jeff Bezos made a strong statement to his shareholders: embrace the start-up culture.

 Focusing on customers and building stronger relationships begins with your employees.
 After all, your employees are your most important customers!
 When employees are highly engaged in their work you’ll also have happy customers, which builds stronger customer relationships.
 In fact, a study conducted by Washington State University found that employee satisfaction is directly linked to customer satisfaction.
 Coincidence?
 We think not!

 So, what’s a great way for an organization to increase employee engagement and thus customer engagement?
 You guessed it!
-Employee recognition programs!
+Employee recognition!
 When employees are appreciated and recognized for their efforts in timely, specific, and appropriate ways they’ll feel more valued and motivated to continue producing great work.
 At Awardco we believe that recognition programs should use innovative technology to reward employees with items that they actually want and will use.
-(Psst – that’s why we’re the only recognition software to partner with Amazon.
+(Psst - that's why we're the only employee recognition software to partner with Amazon.
 Where else can you find literally MILLIONS of rewards items all in one spot?)

 Through employee recognition programs, you’re building a culture of caring.
 This culture will directly reflect in your customer service and overall organizational success.

 Hire employees that believe in your mission and values